numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 ---

 Numbered Works, No. 5.
 February 2022.
 Version 1.1.
 Thank you to swamp explorers Sunny, Blake, Rory, John, Prue, and Anji.
-“Swamp Renewal” title and spark c/o Loot the Room’s [Adventure Title Generator][4].
-Visit[ numbered.works][5] for more adventures, oddities, etc.
+“Swamp Renewal” title and spark c/o Loot the Room’s [Adventure Title Generator].
+Visit [numbered.works] for more adventures, oddities, etc.